AukseMaz/Sweetshop_Project/TestCases.md

     2. Check if a description is displayed below the title.
 -   **Expected Result**: The description should be present.

-### TC_3.3 Verify the page has a banner and it matches the year 2018.
+### TC_3.3 Verify the page has a footer and it matches the year 2018.
 -   **Pre-requisites**: Open the website main page.
 -   **Steps to Test**:
     1. Navigate to the "About" page.